MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 Most cloud storage providers, Egynte, for example, start the listing with a user such as `/user@example.com/marketing data`.
 Egnyte does not do this, so you would be looking at a path such as `/Shared/marketing data` if it's a Shared folder, or `/Private/example/marketing data` if it's a Private folder.

-## Office 365 FAQ
+## Microsoft 365 FAQ

 ### Will there be unsupported files and characters?

-We automatically process file and folder names to ensure they are accepted by Office 365:
+We automatically process file and folder names to ensure they are accepted by Microsoft 365:

 - Files larger than `15 GB` are not migrated.
 - Files with a size of `0 bytes` (zero-byte files) are not migrated.